How to Build a Capsule Closet for Summer June 3, 2020 15:35

 According to Today.com, a capsule wardrobe is "a way of minimizing your clothes into a small collection that easily mixes and matches.
 Instead of stuffing your closet with items you barely wear, make like Marie Kondo and strip down to a few key staples you love."
 Well said!

-Tips for building a capsule closet just in time for summer
+How to build a capsule closet just in time for summer

 1. First things first.
 Let's get organized!
 Pull out all of your clothes - summer, winter, spring and fall.
 Begin pulling items for a donation pile.
 The goal here is to minimize.